True Crime Network: Crime and investigation programming

-True Crime Network relies on an extensive library of crime and justice-related programming owned by the Turner Broadcasting System (Court TV and TruTV), including some series that originally aired on A&E, History, National Geographic and Investigation Discovery.
-Much of the network's content is sourced through a syndication agreement with Turner Entertainment that was announced with the network on November 10, 2014.
+True Crime Network relies on crime and justice-related programming sourced from various production companies.
+As Justice Network, it aired a selection of programs previously broadcast on Court TV/TruTV until 2019, when Court TV was relaunched by the E. W. Scripps Company.
+Justice Network's syndication agreement with Turner Entertainment was announced with the network on November 10, 2014.
 The network's decision to focus on crime-focused programming is based on various factors in addition to viewer interest in the genre, as it is intended to help tie into its public service mission, and because the genre is of relatively low cost to acquire and produce compared to other fact-based genres.

 No originally produced programming appeared on Justice Network at its launch, although plans were put forth to start developing original content within the network's first year.
 Indeed, Justice Network would develop two original series that were co-produced by the network – Killing Spree (produced in conjunction with TwoFour Productions) and Inside the Mind of a Serial Killer (produced with Zodiak Productions) – that premiered on March 6, 2016.